-5.1 Clean and Assess Remains
+5.3 Clean and Assess Remains

 - A. Personnel will clean and assess the remains prior to reconditioning or recording prints, as follows: - 1.
 Use care when handling remains, especially charred remains, as the skin may be fragile and easily damaged. - 2.
-Gently clean the remains to remove contaminants with a soft toothbrush, sponge and warm, soapy water, or other cleaning solutions (such as bleach). - 3.
+Gently clean the remains to remove contaminants with a soft toothbrush, sponge and warm, soapy water, or other cleaning solutions (e.g., isopropyl alcohol). - 3.
 Mild or severe rigor may require manipulation of the joints to loosen rigor. - i.
 Personnel may need to forcefully straighten or flatten the remains. - ii.
-Personnel may also cut the tendons in order to relax the remains, as appropriate. - 4.
+Personnel may also cut the tendons in order to relax the remains, as appropriate and with permission. - 4.
 Examine the human remains for damage to the friction skin and use reconditioning techniques, as applicable.

-5.2 Reconditioning Techniques
+5.4 Reconditioning Techniques

-5.2.1 Tissue Builder
+5.4.1 Tissue Builder